-Add 1/2 cup apple juice, cornstarch, and sugars in a blender.
-Pulse for 3-second increments until the mixture is combined and there are no visible cornstarch clumps; set aside until step 5.
+Add ½ cup apple juice, cornstarch, and sugars in a blender.
+Pulse for 3-second increments until the mixture is combined and there are no visible cornstarch clumps; set aside.

 Use a slotted spoon to remove the apples from the pan, leaving most of the apple juice in the pan.
 Place the apples in a bowl while you make the sauce.